|

 The Chronicles of Narnia

+For the past fifty years, The Chronicles of Narnia have transcended the fantasy genre to become part of the canon of classic literature.
+Each of the seven books is a masterpiece, drawing the reader into a land where magic meets reality, and the result is a fictional world whose scope has fascinated generations.
 This edition presents all seven books — unabridged — in one impressive volume.
 The books are presented here according to Lewis' preferred order, each chapter graced with an illustration by the original artist, Pauline Baynes.
 Deceptively simple and direct, The Chronicles of Narnia continue to captivate fans with adventures, characters, and truths that speak to readers of all ages, even fifty years after they were first published.
+Clear Light of Day

 The Colour of Milk